unboxed/unboxed.co/source/blog/2021-02-22-unboxed-women-in-tech-interview-series-rhian-lewis.html.markdown

 date: '2021-02-22T13:23:20+00:00'
 published: true
 ---
-_Unboxed is a dynamic digital agency that prizes diversity and celebrates individuality.
-Made up of a collect group of developers, designers, thinkers and creatives with some of the most interesting stories. _
+<i>Unboxed is a dynamic digital agency that prizes diversity and celebrates individuality.
+Made up of a collect group of developers, designers, thinkers and creatives with some of the most interesting stories.

-_I had the absolute privilege of interviewing Rhian Lewis: published author of “The Cryptocurrency Revolution,” Ruby on Rails developer and in true against-the-status-quo spirit: self-described Anarchopreneur.
-She sums up her career as having started off as a journalist who coded as a hobby to making the mid-career jump to coding for a living and writing as a hobby. _
+I had the absolute privilege of interviewing Rhian Lewis: published author of “The Cryptocurrency Revolution,” Ruby on Rails developer and in true against-the-status-quo spirit: self-described Anarchopreneur.
+She sums up her career as having started off as a journalist who coded as a hobby to making the mid-career jump to coding for a living and writing as a hobby.

-_I served up 10 questions (with a couple of deviants) and off we ventured into the world of Agile systems, polarization vs. diversity, how the internet has transformed information flow and the call for a decentralized future along with a good dose of fearlessness…_
+I served up 10 questions (with a couple of deviants) and off we ventured into the world of Agile systems, polarization vs. diversity, how the internet has transformed information flow and the call for a decentralized future along with a good dose of fearlessness…</i>

 <br/>